jakearchibald/jakearchibald.com/static-build/posts/2024/04/attributes-vs-properties/index.md

 React does things the other way around.
 Aside from a predefined set of cases where they favour properties, they'll set an attribute.
 This makes their render-to-string method similar in logic.

 This explains why custom elements don't seem to work in React.
-Since they're custom, their properties aren't in React's 'predefined list', they don't work, and it'll only ever set attributes.
-This will be fixed in React 19, where they switch to the Preact/VueJS model for custom elements.
+Since they're custom, their properties aren't in React's 'predefined list', so they're set as attributes instead.
+Anything that's property-only on the custom element simply won't work.
+This will be fixed in React 19, where they'll switch to the Preact/VueJS model for custom elements.

 The funny thing is, React popularised using `className` instead of `class` in what _looks like_ an attribute.
 But, even though you're using the property name rather than the attribute name, [React will set the `class` attribute under the hood](https://github.com/facebook/react/blob/699d03ce1a175442fe3443e1d1bed14f14e9c197/packages/react-dom-bindings/src/client/ReactDOMComponent.js#L388-L389).